llamasearchai/OpenDamIntegrity/WARP.md

 Notes and gotchas
 - Report generation: odintegry report renders templates/report.html with Jinja2 and writes a timestamped HTML report to the chosen output directory (default: reports/).
+- LLM usage: set OPENAI_API_KEY in your environment and optionally OAI_MODEL (default: gpt-4o-mini).
+The code falls back to deterministic explanations if not configured.
+- Datasette: install via extras and use datasette-export and datasette-serve to explore data locally.
 - tox is configured with installer = uv and env_list = py310; it runs pytest -q.
 - Formatting/linting settings: line length 100 (black/ruff); ruff targets py310 and selects E,F,I,B,UP,C90; mypy ignores missing imports.